anytizer/housekeeping.py/README.md

  * Whole reports of amenities forgotten
  * List of associates
    - Number of records
-   - enter new forgotten amenity
+   - Enter new forgotten amenity
+ * Reports per amenity
  * List of amentities for suggestions